 Remember that your body is not a wastebasket and everything you put into it affects how you feel.
 Creating a well-balanced diet when dealing with a flare-up can positively affect how you feel.
 Getting connected with a nutritionist to discuss which foods you should add or cut from your diet can help guarantee healthy results.

 Make it Happen

 Now that you know six tips to help avoid COPD flare-ups it is time for you to follow through with the seventh, which is making it happen!
 Creating a plan on how you would like to enact these ideas in your life is a good way to ensure you will make these changes.
 Implementing these modifications can open new doors and lead to a happier, healthier life with easier breathing.

-The last tip to preventing COPD flare-ups is looking into stem cell therapy.
-If you or a loved one suffers from a lung disease like COPD, please contact the Lung Institute to learn about how stem cell therapy can help treat the disease.
+The last tip to preventing COPD flare-ups is looking into cellular therapy.
+If you or a loved one suffers from a lung disease like COPD, please contact the Lung Institute to learn about how cellular therapy can help treat the disease.
 Our patient coordinators are happy to assist you on your path to breathing easier.